stephanemora/azure-docs.fr-fr/articles/azure-stack/azure-stack-update-1804.md

 Les éléments suivants sont des problèmes connus de post-installation pour la build **20180513.1**.

 #### <a name="portal"></a>Portail
+- <!-- 1272111 - IS --> After you install or update to this version of Azure Stack, you might not be able to view Azure Stack scale units in the Admin portal.
+  Solution de contournement : Utiliser PowerShell pour voir des informations sur les unités d’échelle.
+Pour plus d’informations, consultez le contenu [d’aide](https://docs.microsoft.com/powershell/azure/azure-stack/overview?view=azurestackps-1.3.0) du Module Azure Stack 1.3.0.

+- <!-- 2332636 - IS -->  When you use AD FS for your Azure Stack identity system and update to this version of Azure Stack, the default owner of the default provider subscription is reset to the built-in **CloudAdmin** user.
+  Solution de contournement : Pour résoudre ce problème après avoir installé cette mise à jour, utilisez l’étape 3 de la procédure [Déclencher l’automation pour configurer un fournisseur de revendications de confiance dans Azure Stack](azure-stack-integrate-identity.md#trigger-automation-to-configure-claims-provider-trust-in-azure-stack-1) afin de réinitialiser le propriétaire de l’abonnement Fournisseur par défaut.

+- <!-- TBD - IS ASDK --> Some administrative subscription types are not available.
+When you upgrade Azure Stack to this version, the two subscription types that were [introduced with version 1804](#new-features) are not visible in the console.
+This is expected.
+The unavailable subscription types are *Metering subscription*, and *Consumption subscription*.
+These subscription types are visible in new Azure Stack environments beginning with version 1804 but are not yet ready for use.
+You should continue to use the *Default Provider* subscription type.

 - <!-- TBD -  IS ASDK -->The ability [to open a new support request from the dropdown](azure-stack-manage-portals.md#quick-access-to-help-and-support) from within the administrator portal isn’t available.
 Instead, use the following link:
     - Pour les systèmes Azure Stack intégrés, utilisez https://aka.ms/newsupportrequest.